 IMMUNIZATIONS FOR INFANTS, CHILDREN, TEEN AND ADULTS

-The vaccine program at the Ashland County-City Health Department is dedicated to helping the entire community stay healthy.
+The vaccine program at the Ashland County Health Department is dedicated to helping the entire community stay healthy.
 Vaccines are available for all ages- from newborns to older adults.
 Infants are vaccinated starting at age two months to help prevent deadly diseases such as pertussis or "whooping cough."
 Adult vaccines are also offered: such as flu, shingles, Tdap and pneumonia shots.

 Vaccines have helped prevent many diseases that were often seen in the early 1900's.
 Individuals that receive vaccines not only are helping themselves, but help the community stay well by providing herd protection.

 According to the State of Ohio, vaccines are required for attendance at several places.
 These include public schools, daycare centers, type A family day-care homes, licensed type B family daycare homes and those homes who receive child care from a certified in-home aide.